majek/idea/site/033-bpf/main.md

-Every once in a while I run into an obscure computer technology that is a hidden gem which over the years become mostly forgotten.
+Every once in a while I run into an obscure computer technology that is a hidden gem, which over the years has become mostly forgotten.
 This is exactly how I feel about the `tcpdump` tool and its kernel counterpart the packet filter interface.